-Do Dog Groomers Need To Be Licensed?
+Do Dog Groomers Need To Be Licensed in 2025?

 Navigating the world of professional dog grooming can sometimes feel like trying to find a lost tennis ball in a bustling dog park.
 It's full of excitement, opportunities, and quite a few confusing terms to boot.
 One such term that tends to prick up the ears of aspiring groomers is the "dog groomer license".